ashsass/random-password-generator/README.md

 - Change the color of the button and the mouse on hover
 - Light mode, dark mode
 - Restyle the copy button (have it flash copied when clicked)
+- Media queries and sizing issues in general

 ## Post Project Thoughts